nbQA-dev/nbQA/README.rst

         </a>
     </p>

-Adapter to run any code-quality tool on a Jupyter notebook.
+Adapter to run any standard code-quality tool on a Jupyter notebook.
 This is intended to be run as a `pre-commit`_ hook and/or during continuous integration.

 Documentation is hosted here_.